Twingamerdudes/Lua-For-MPN/README.md

 To test out this code, boot up the game and load into a scene that has a combatant in it (The notice function does not work within the main menu)

-All this code does is output the loaded scene's name to the game's notice menu.
+This code outputs the loaded scene's name to the game's notice menu.
 Not too much.

-But as you learn Lua for M:PN, you will be able to do more and more complex things.
+But as you learn Lua for M:PN, you will be able to do more complex things.